Leryx0/Leryx0/README.md

 - atleast 700k

 **Goals**
-- have at least 1 commit every single day
+- have at least commit every single day
-- get better at C++
+- get better at C++ and other languages
 - understand Android internals
 - get into reverse engineering arm/x86
+- build my own AOSP
+- and build a modmenu

 ---